-An independent assessment panel will review and assess all applications against the Metropolitan Greenspace Program objectives and assessment criteria (see criteria and weighting below).
-The independent panel will make recommendations to the department for endorsement.
+An independent assessment panel will review and assess all eligible applications against the Metropolitan Greenspace Program objectives and assessment criteria (see criteria and weighting below).
+The independent panel will make recommendations to the Minister for Planning and Public Spaces for endorsement.
 We will notify successful applicants, and release funding once funding agreements have been signed and executed.